marinmarcillat/CHUBACAPP/docs/source/index.rst

 ..
-Chubacapp documentation master file, created by sphinx-quickstart on Wed Nov 23 14:33:27 2022.
+Chubacapp documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Chubacapp's documentation!
 =====================================

 Usefull tools for image mosaics analysis and faunal annotation processing, as part of a complete process pipeline to treat underwater imaging transects.
 A methodological paper is in preparation, and will be added here after publishing.

 .. toctree::
    :maxdepth: 2